 Years 7 and 8

-In Years 7 and 8, all pupils follow an accelerated Key Stage 3 curriculum for Maths, English and Science.
+In Years 7 and 8, all pupils follow an accelerated Key Stage 3 curriculum for Mathematics, English and Science.
 This fast-track programme was successfully developed in Isle of Wight middle schools between 2004 and 2007.

 ICT is integrated across the curriculum, rather than being studied as one subject.
 A technician is always on hand to offer technical support in the classroom.